openstack-archive/refstack/README.rst

 giving you assurance that your cloud faithfully implements OpenStack standards.

-**Value Add for Vendors** - Vendors can use RefStack to demonstrate that their distros, and/or their customers' installed clouds remain with OpenStack after their software has been incorporated into the distro or cloud.
+**Value add for vendors** - Vendors can use RefStack to demonstrate that their distros, and/or their customers' installed clouds remain with OpenStack after their software has been incorporated into the distro or cloud.